lukehutch/android-multitouch-controller/README.md

 - Other mentions: Paul Bourke's blog post on using android-multitouch-controller

 # Author:
-Luke Hutchison -- luke.dot.hutch.at.gmail.dot.com (@LH on Twitter)
+Luke Hutchison -- luke dot hutch at gmail dot com (@LH on Twitter)